 Today is July 18 and the Navigate the Chaos question to consider is “how often do you learn lessons from history?”
-Those who navigate the chaos understand the value of learning from the past.
-They recognize forward progress is dependent upon a bias towards action, an indefatigable spirit, and a willingness to travel outside of their comfort zone.
-These three characteristics allow them the ability to view their past actions and extract valuable lessons.
+Navigating the chaos requires one to recognize forward progress is dependent upon a bias towards action, an indefatigable spirit, and a willingness to travel outside of their comfort zone.
+These three characteristics allow individuals the ability to view their past actions and extract valuable lessons.
 Since reflection is involved, however, it is important to note two distinct yet related dynamics.
 First, do not get stuck in the past during your reflection as doing so will cause you to miss the present.
 Second, the lessons you learn from reflection are yours and yours alone.
 It is up to you to reflect and engage with the past in order to actively learn from it.
 But then it is time to move on.
 Failing to recognize these two dynamics jeopardizes your ability to navigate the chaos and practice the art of living well.

 How often do you learn from the lessons of history?

-Are you doing the same thing over and over expecting different results?
+How often do you find yourself doing the same thing over and over expecting different results?